microsoft/testfx-docs/RFCs/010-MapNotRunnableToFailed-Attribute.md

 ```

 ### Honoring the settings
-- If no settings are provided in runsettings, default MapNotRunnableToFailed is set to false.
-This has been kept in regard with backward compatibility.
+- If no settings are provided in runsettings, default MapNotRunnableToFailed is set to true.
+  This has been kept to fail the tests which cannot be executed and avoid silent failures.
+- The setting can be overridden by specifying `MapNotRunnableToFailed>false</MapNotRunnableToFailed>` in the adapter settings.